 - The student success team will work with the student, the advisor, and the instructor to resolve the situation.
 Once they become involved all parties should maintain documentation (attendance records, email messages, etc.) of any future discussions with the student relating to the situation.

 - If the situation persists, the instructor should file a second academic alert recommending that the student be removed from the class under the uncooperative student policy.
-The instructor should forward this alert to the instructor's division/program chair.
+The instructor should forward this alert to the instructor's division dean.
 This alert removes the student from the class.

 - The student then has four business days to meet with the vice president of student success regarding the uncooperative student alert.
 At this meeting, the vice president for student success will meet with the student in an attempt to resolve the situation.
 If the situation cannot be resolved, the decision to remove the student from the class stands.